 - Use a latex condom – Every time you enjoy anal, oral or vaginal sex with your partner, it is important to use latex condom in order to reduce the risk of getting infected with an STI.
 The condoms that are lubricated with spermicides will not provide extra protection and using some spermicides can often increase the chances of getting HIV.

 - Avoid unsafe sex – Some sexual acts can tear your skin and increase your risk of getting STIs.
 The small cuts that do not bleed properly will allow bacteria and viruses to pass back and forth.
 Anal sex poses greater risks as the tissues in the rectum can tear easily.
 Body fluids also have STIs and having unprotected sexual contact with an infected person will increase your chances of contracting an STI.

 - Get immunized – The vaccinations available can prevent hepatitis B and some kinds of HPV.

 If you have a sexually transmitted infection at the time of pregnancy, then this may harm the fetus.
 Chlamydia and gonorrhea symptoms may lead to various health problems in the infant ranging from pneumonia to eye infections.
 Syphilis may even cause stillbirth or miscarriage.
 HIV infection may pass to the baby during vaginal birth.

-If you or your partner has had an STI, it is advised to see your health care provider at the STI health clinic London as your fetus might be at risk of getting an STI during pregnancy.
+If you or your partner has had an STI, it is advised to visit your nearest GUM Clinic in London as your fetus might be at risk of getting an STI during pregnancy.
 The tests for STIs can be provided in a routine way during prenatal care.
 Make sure you get treated for the STIs early to reduce the chances of your fetus getting the infection.
 Thus, you as well as your partner may need to be treated on time.